soumik-27/soumik-27/README.md

 # Hey there 👋

-I'm **soumik-27** — a student passionate about computing, coding, and continuous learning.
+I'm **soumik ghosh** — a student passionate about computing, coding, and continuous learning.
 I enjoy building small projects, exploring new languages and tools, and contributing to open-source.

 ---